Lutte Internationale: Lutte Internationale / International Wrestling (1984–85)

 In early 1984, André the Giant sold his shares in Promotions Varoussac and left for the World Wrestling Federation.
 Rick Martel and Tony Mule purchased André's shares.
 By this time, Dino Bravo had also become a co-owner.
 With the change of ownership, it was decided to rename the promotion to Lutte Internationale (International Wrestling).
 Brito and Valois also produced a new television series, "Lutte Internationale" (International Wrestling), when Carpentier and Hauray signed with WWF at the end of the year.
 An English-language version was produced by George Cannon and Milt Avruskin in Windsor, Ontario.
 It aired locally in Montreal and was syndicated in other parts of the country.
 The Canadian International Television Championship was also introduced on "Les Étoiles de la Lutte" as a secondary title that undercard wrestlers could compete for.
 Leo Burke defeated Richard Charland in a tournament final to become the first champion.
 After the match, Charland attacked Burke and destroyed his trophy turning heel in the process.

 Lutte Internationale soon began promoting outside the Montreal area.
 It regularly visited Hull, Quebec City, Sherbrooke, Verdun and other cities in southern Quebec.
 The promotion typically focused on summer tours as most arenas were used for hockey during the winter season.
-It also visited Ottawa and parts of the Northeastern United States.
+It also visited Ottawa, Edmundston New Brunswick and parts of the Northeastern United States.
 Many of these house shows later aired on Lutte's television show.